handongfeng/MNIST-center-loss/README.md

 ---

-The original authors implement in Caffe:
+The original authors implement in [Caffe](http://caffe.berkeleyvision.org/):

 https://github.com/ydwen/caffe-face

 Some other repos which are trying to do similar:

 https://github.com/shamangary/Keras-MNIST-center-loss-with-visualization
+Warning: Don't think this is the same method as the paper presents

 https://github.com/EncodeTS/TensorFlow_Center_Loss (TensorFlow)
+Warning: visualizations are on training set

 https://github.com/jxgu1016/MNIST_center_loss_pytorch (PyTorch)
+Warning: visualizations are on training set